 I have also been involved with National Trust Working Holidays for over 30 years and for the last 20 years have been a Driver Assessor Trainer for Working Holiday leaders who drive volunteers around in minibuses.
 As part of the volunteer team we train and assess the leaders to MiDAS standards It's a great privilege to be involved with such brilliant work, and helps me be who I want to be.

 The other reason I am part time is, quite simply, family.
-I missed my kids growing up by being married to my job and career.
-I now have a grandchild, and I will not miss her growing up.
-Time goes so fast and you are a long time dead.
+I missed my kids growing up by being overly dedicated to my career.
+I now have a grandchild, and I do not want to miss her growing up by making the same mistake again.
+Time goes by so fast.